ckan/ckanext-hierarchy/README.md

 the snippets (or logic functions) that this extension provides to display the trees.

-In order to make hierarchy works with ckanext-scheming you need to enable just hierarchy_display and then use corresponding form_snippet in your org_schema.
+In order to make hierarchy work with ckanext-scheming you need to enable just hierarchy_display and then use corresponding form_snippet in your org_schema.
 For example, you may add next field:
 ```